fbpx

 Project Plan means the plan (if any) setting out the estimated timetable and responsibilities for the provision of the Services by m-hance in accordance with the Quote and agreed in writing between the Parties.

-Quote means a document that sets out services that the Customer wishes to procure from m-hance at a quoted price, subject to these MH Terms.
+Quote means a document that sets out services and software licences that the Customer wishes to procure from m-hance at a quoted price, subject to these MH Terms.

-Renewal Term means the extension of the duration of this Contract in accordance with the terms of that Contract.
+Renewal Term means the extension of the duration of a Contract in accordance with the terms of that Contract.

 Representatives means, together, the Customer Representative and the m-hance Representative.